 Mother nature doesn’t care that you’re renovating.
 It’s a common misconception that it’s better to renovate in the summer months because the weather is better.
-This may be true of some projects, but what people outside of the construction industry may not realize is that snow and cold are less likely to affect project timelines than rain will.
-If you are excavating for your new addition, for example, it can still be done in the winter while it certainly CAN’T be done when it rains.
-And depending on how much rain, perhaps even for another week or two afterward while the mud pit in your back yard dries up.
-The same holds true for some other outdoor work like framing, siding, etc. A little snow can be shoveled away, but rain pretty much stops everything meaning there can be days with no progress on your project.
+This may be true of some projects.
+However, what people may not realize is that snow and cold are less likely to affect project timelines.
+If you are excavating for your new addition it can still be done in the winter.
+While it certainly CAN’T be done when it rains.
+And depending on how much rain.
+Perhaps even for another week or two afterward while the mud pit in your back yard dries up.
+The same holds true for some other outdoor work like framing, siding, etc. A little snow can be shoveled away.
+However, the rain pretty much stops everything.
+As a result, there can be days with no progress on your project.

-On the topic of Mother Nature, humidity (or the drastic change thereof) is a constant challenge for Kansas City renovation & construction projects.
+On the topic of Mother Nature, humidity is a constant challenge for Kansas City renovation & construction projects.
 Building materials absorb moisture from the higher humidity in the summer, then it evaporates again in our dry winters.
-Building materials – especially wood like hardwood flooring, millwork and the like will actually have small changes in size between winter and summer.
-This means that materials installed during the months with the highest humidity may start to show hairline cracks or gaps in the winter – particularly where 2 materials are joined together.
-By having this work performed in the dry winter, you take advantage of using the wood when it is its “smallest”, thus helping ensure the likelihood that joints stay tight and your beautiful flooring or millwork stays that way.
+Wood-like hardwood flooring, millwork and the like will actually have small changes in size between winter and summer.
+Hence, materials installed during the summer months humidity may start to show hairline cracks or gaps in the winter.
+Particularly where 2 materials are joined together.
+By having work performed in the dry winter, you take advantage of using the wood when it is its “smallest”.
+Thus helping ensure the likelihood that joints stay tight and your beautiful flooring or millwork stays that way.

-To create efficiencies during prime vacation time, many manufacturing plants cease operations for a 2-week period during the summer so all their employees take a vacation at the same time, rather than run short-staffed all summer.
+To create efficiencies during prime vacation time, many manufacturing plants cease operations for a 2-week period.
+So all their employees can take a vacation at the same time.
 This means that for products such as custom cabinetry, for example, there are additional lead times involved for manufacturing, delivery & installation.

 Contractors and tradesmen take a vacation too.
-Just like you, tradespeople and suppliers like to take a vacation in the summertime to take advantage of the warm weather.
-In Kansas City, during the months of June and July, this can mean that there are up to 30% fewer construction trades available to do your job.
+Just like you, tradespeople and suppliers like to take a vacation in the summertime.
+So they can take advantage of the warm weather.
+During the months of June and July, this can mean that there are up to 30% fewer construction trades available.
 This will typically have an impact on the timeline of your project, and can even result in possible project delays.

-During or before your renovation project if you find mold or you are concerned that you have a mold problem, give us a call and one of our certified and experienced mold professionals would be happy to help!
+During or before your renovation project if you find mold or you are concerned that you have a mold problem, give us a call.
+One of our certified and experienced mold professionals would be happy to help!
 Check out our website for more helpful articles like this one!